TCU boys basketball trounced 57-29 by GFW

 Victory eluded the Tri-City United boys basketball team in their first game of the season.
-Pitted against GFW on Tuesday, Dec.
+Pitted against GFW Dec.
 3, the Titans fell 57-29.

 “We did not put ourselves in a position to win a ball game,” said coach Austin Pinke.